Amul-byte/realestate_analytics/README.md

 ## Highlights
 - Fast EDA and profiling using pandas / ydata-profiling.
-- Streamlit UI for quick demos and an interactive price predictor.
+- StreamUI for quick demos and an interactive price predictor.
 - Notebooks covering data cleaning, outlier treatment, feature selection and model selection.

 ## Repository structure